 How much will I earn?

-FWS student workers are paid minimum wage, which is currently $12/hour.
+FWS student workers are currently paid $13.00 per hour.

 Once you find a job, you’ll receive a paycheck for the hours you work.
 If you don’t work enough hours, you may not earn all of the funds you have been awarded.
 The money you earn through the Federal Work-Study program is paid directly to you.
 It is up to you to use this money wisely.